Speaker Johnson navigates 'mission impossible' to avoid shutdown, without clear plan

 The conservative objections upset more moderate members of the Republican conference.

-"For those who are mad about it, tough shit — it pisses me off," said Nebraska Rep. Don Bacon said.
+"For those who are mad about it, tough s*** — it pisses me off," said Nebraska Rep. Don Bacon said.

-"Don't blame all the FBI for Director and the Attorney General's behavior," Bacon said, referring to conservative frustration over the agency's investigation into former President Trump.
+"Don't blame all the FBI for director and the attorney general's behavior," Bacon said, referring to conservative frustration over the agency's investigation into former President Donald Trump.

 Johnson hasn't announced his stopgap spending plan